Elif00123/AZ-104-MicrosoftAzureAdministrator/readme.md

 ### Classroom Materials

 It is strongly recommended that MCTs and Partners access these materials and in turn, provide them separately to students.
 Pointing students directly to GitHub to access Lab steps as part of an ongoing class will require them to access yet another UI as part of the course, contributing to a confusing experience for the student.
 An explanation to the student regarding why they are receiving separate Lab instructions can highlight the nature of an always-changing cloud-based interface and platform.
 Microsoft Learning support for accessing files on GitHub and support for navigation of the GitHub site is limited to MCTs teaching this course only.

+# Don't Miss the Power of Practice: Unleash Your Potential with Pass4Future

+Pass4Future offers an invaluable opportunity to unlock your true potential with comprehensive practice tests for the AZ-104 Microsoft Azure Administrator exam.
+Their real AZ-104 Microsoft Azure Administrator exam dumps and comprehensive practice tests provide a dynamic learning experience, simulating actual exam conditions.
+With detailed explanations for each answer choice, you can instantly receive feedback, strengthening your understanding of Microsoft Azure Administrator concepts.
+Lifetime access and regular updates ensure a flexible and up-to-date preparation journey.
+Embrace the power of practice and boost your confidence as you pursue your Microsoft az-104 certification with Pass4Future's reliable and trusted resources.